michaeldayreads/reference/Home.md

-# code cribs

-Please check the sources at the bottom of each page.
-In many instances I am transforming / re-working the examples offered on those pages as an exercise: writing is an aid to learning.
+These are my personal cribs for various languages and tools.
+Writing them helps me learn.
+In many cases the "sources" at the bottom of each page may be a more comprehensive crib or summary than my own.

+If you find that the resource I am producing here is more useful, please let me know that and I will strive to do more on that topic and in that manner, as the hope is that these cribs are useful to others.

+If you notice something that is inaccurate or incomplete, please open an issue on the autodidact repo.

+Thanks!

--- md
+-- Michael Day